Affective-Neural-Interaction-Group/MeME/README.md

 # MeME
-Multisubject Face Memory EEG dataset
+The Multisubject Face Memory EEG dataset

-The datasets are available at https://osf.io/dhuvs/.
+The datasets are available at https://osf.io/dhuvs/ (.fif) and https://drive.google.com/file/d/1WvTVDZMGlT02J1Jegsd0-lWGvdXHT4j9/view?usp=drive_link (.set).

 To get started with the dataset, please see the description below.